rshisman/wifi-networks/README.md

 The data based on one to many relationship between 2 entities - network and device, so we could use a relational database, but It seems more suitable to use a documnet database like MongoDB, where the parent and non-lazy childs are in one document record, it's simple and readable (for example, no joins are necessary).
 I did not have enough time to add mongo to the party, so I used a Map where each value is a network "document".
 The Map data is stored as JSON to a file in /var/lib/wifiNetworks/repository (can be configured via a system variable in the Dockerfile).

-Installation:
+Installation
 -------------
-*Download the docker folder to a computer with docker engine installed.
+1. Download the docker folder to a computer with docker engine installed.
-*From this folder run the following commands:
+2. From this folder run the following commands:

 docker build --tag=wifi-networks-app:latest --rm=true .